OSeMOSYS/osemosys_global/docs/contributing.md

 (e.g., operating system, Python version) and steps to reproduce the problem.
 Please try also to simplify the reproduction steps to a very minimal example that still illustrates the problem you are facing.
 By removing other factors, you help us to identify the root cause of the issue.
-There are three templates set up to help with this process:
+There are four templates set up to help with this process:

 Bug Report